Koen1999/suricata-check/README.md

 pip install suricata-check[performance]
 ```

-Installation should work out-of-the-box on any Operating System (OS) and has been tested on Windows and Linux (Fedora and Ubuntu).
+Installation should work out-of-the-box on any Operating System (OS) and is tested for each release using CI/CD on Windows, Linux (Ubuntu), and MacOS.

-This will install `suricata-check` from source, which should be fine considering it's a pure-python package.

 ## Usage